The Best Harissa Substitute (+ More Alternatives)

 3. Roasted vegetables: Give your roasted veggies a North African twist by tossing them in a mixture of harissa paste, olive oil, and salt before roasting.
 The harissa will create a deliciously caramelised crust and elevate the natural sweetness of the vegetables.
 Use it freely in any vegetable dish for a flavour boost.
 Try this delicious harissa roasted cauliflower.

 4. Pasta sauces: Make a delicious harissa pasta sauce with a spoonful of harissa paste in any tomato-based pasta sauce.
 The harissa paste will lend a warm, earthy depth to the sauce.
+Or toss harissa roasted cherry tomatoes in cooked linguine for an unforgettable pasta dinner.

 5. Sandwich spreads: Add a fiery kick to your sandwiches, wraps or homemade pizza by using harissa paste as a spread.
 Layer it with your favourite cold cuts, cheeses, and vegetables for an exciting and flavourful lunch option.

-See more recipes with harissa.
+See more about harissa (+ easy recipes with harissa).

 Frequently asked questions